 Another Christian text of the Celtic Church also testifies to the sexual nature of Eve’s seduction by the serpent.
-This testimony comes from an 8th century text known as the Loca Monachorum which contains a question and answer liturgy.
+This testimony comes from an 8th century Irish text which contains a question and answer liturgy.

 “Who died but was never born?
 (Adam).